leopard-ai/betty/docs/quickstart/tutorial.rst

 **Optimizer**

-We use Adam optimizer with the learning rate of 0.00001 to optimize hyperparameters.
+We use the Adam optimizer with a learning rate of 0.00001 to optimize hyperparameters.

 .. code:: python